nkalla-0906/ScrapingCollegeTuitionFees/README.md

 # ScrapingCollegeTuitionFees
-Using BeautifulSoul to create a webscraper
+Using BeautifulSoup to create a webscraper